huyle90/FoodieLab/README.md

 # FoodieLab
-Using google API to search points and then show shortest way from current location to 3 other places
+Using google API to search points and then show shortest way from current location to three first chosen places